+0 Score change

 Vasquez

-The reporter filed an external complaint with the Bundesamt für Justiz.
-She says the internal process did not satisfy her obligations or her protections under Art.
-19. The BfJ has opened a review of the organisation's procedures.
-Your record is now in the regulator's hands.
-Dr. Hoffmann has been asked to prepare a formal response by Monday.
+The reporter filed an external complaint with the BfJ.
+She says the internal process failed her Art.
+19 protections.
+The BfJ has opened a review.
+Your record is in the regulator's hands.
+Hoffmann is preparing the formal response by Monday.

 / 56 Tier: External escalation — under regulator review